You have no courses in your cart.Go shopping

 4 – 9 learners, ages 13-18

 Across the globe there are places without diplomatic recognition or UN membership, that function semi-autonomously and are considered countries by their inhabitants.
 They lie on the margin of legitimacy but can be visited in the real world.
-This course explores the maps, political status, location, population and language of these shadow states, including Mapuche, Rapa Nui (an island annexed by Chile), and the breakaway Moldovan region of Transnistria.
+This course explores the maps, political status, location, population and language of these shadow states, including Mapuche, Rapa Nui (an island annexed by Chile), and the breakaway region of Nagorno-Karabakh.

 Everybody knows what today’s political map of the world looks like.
 The bold colors and sharp boundaries show the global land surface neatly divided between sovereign states.
 But it hasn’t always been like this.
 For most of human history, before the Europeans started exploring and colonizing, people lived in small cultural communities or larger civilizations that were hardly interlinked at all.
 With time, as more people moved more frequently and more quickly – exploring, conquering, trading and traveling – so the contemporary world of countries, tightly defined by their boundaries, developed.

 The final phase of this process is really quite recent.
 It is only after the end of World War II, with the creation of the United Nations and the process of decolonization, that we came anywhere near to the map of many colors we know today.
 A truly global international society of countries.

 Not that the political world map is static.
 Countries come and go.
 Towards the end of the twentieth century, the disintegration of the Soviet Union spawned no fewer than fifteen new states and East Germany joined its western counterpart to become a reunified country.
 These were quickly followed by Czechoslovakia undergoing a ‘Velvet Divorce’ to create the Czech Republic and Slovakia.
 Already in the twenty-first century we have seen more new states emerge in Asia (East Timor), Europe (Montenegro) and Africa (South Sudan).